Shuternay/Reversi/Readme.md

 Reversi bot created as term paper at MIPT.
-Implemented using alpha--beta pruning algorithm.
+Implemented using alpha&ndash;beta pruning algorithm.